-Note 4: Multiple protected characteristics is an opportunity to consider whether there are issues which affect people with most or all of the protected characteristics, or where there may be different impacts of the same issue on different characteristics (e.g. the same issue has a positive impact on people with one protected characteristic but a negative impact on people with another protected characteristic)
+Note 4: Multiple protected characteristics is an opportunity to consider whether there are issues which affect people with most or all of the protected characteristics, or where there may be different impacts of the same issue

 If you state that for any negative impact the mitigation you have identified will not be able to fully mitigate the negative impact, you will need to contact HR to discuss next steps.
 Details are provided at the end of this document.